 The Procuring Entity did not waive the mandatory 2 percent tender security as the successful bidder submitted tender security of Kshs.32, 940,252.00 from Bank of Africa and another one of Kshs.
 3,000,000.00 from Chase Bank, both were properly signed.
-It is important to note that the
+It is important to note that the purpose of the tender security was to ensure the successful bidder signed the contract; the attached tender security protected the ministry to ensure this happened.

 - 1. The tender was awarded to the lowest evaluated bidder in accordance with Section 66(2) "which states that the evaluation and comparison shall be done using the procedures and criteria set out in the tender documents and no other criteria shall be used. - 2.
-The Procuring Entity stipulated the requirements of the tender which included, a duly completed, signed and stamped form of tender among others. - 3.
-Section 64(1) of the Public Procurement and Disposal Act 2005 stipulates that a tender is responsive if it conforms to all the mandatory requirements in the tender documents. - 4.
+The Procuring Entity stipulated the requirements of the tender which included, a duly completed, signed and stamped form of tender among others.

+- 3. Section 64(1) of the Public Procurement and Disposal Act 2005 stipulates that a tender is responsive if it conforms to all the mandatory requirements in the tender documents. - 4.
 The lowest priced bidder, British American Insurance Company (K) Ltd. was purportedly found not to be responsive in accordance with Section 64(1) of the Act as the Form of tender was not duly completed as required, as the capacity in the organization and the name had not been indicated. - 5.
 The Procuring Entity did not waive the mandatory 2 percent tender security as the successful bidder submitted tender security of Kshs.32, 940,252.00 from Bank of Africa and another one of Kshs.
 3,000,000.00 from Chase Bank, both were properly signed.
 It is important to note that the purpose of the tender security was to ensure the successful bidder signed the contract; the attached tender security protected the ministry to ensure this happened. - 6.
 The State Department of Interior did not submit minutes of the meeting of the Ministerial Tender Committee in support of its submission for award for audit review or verification. - 7.
 The Committee was not able to verify that the award of the contract for provision of Comprehensive Group Life Insurance Cover complied with section 64(1) of the Public Procurement and Disposal Act 2005

-1. EACC and DCI should investigate the entire procurement process of the contract for provison of comprehensive group life allow for prosecution if evidence permits insurance cover; contract no. NPS/002/2014-2015 worth Kshs.1, 747,209,700.00 with a view to establishing wheater there was a breach of the procurement laws and allow for prosecution, if evidence permits.

-2. The Accouting Officer during the year under review, Amb.
+- 1. EACC and DCI should investigate the entire procurement process of the contract for provison of comprehensive group life allow for prosecution if evidence permits insurance cover; contract no. NPS/002/2014-2015 worth Kshs.1, 747,209,700.00 with a view to establishing wheater there was a breach of the procurement laws and allow for prosecution, if evidence permits. - 2.
+The Accouting Officer during the year under review, Amb.
 Dr. Monica Juma, should be reprimanded for introducing a new criterion during evaluation and comparison of tenders and proceeding to cancel the tender for lowest bid contrary Section 66 (2) of Public Procurement and Disposal Act, 2005 and section 74 (4) (a) of the Public Finance Management Act, 2012.